Section 457 Retirement Plan Contribution Limits

 The 457 plan contribution limit applies to all 457 plans you might have for the current year.
 For example, if you have two plans, you can contribute $9,500 to one and $9,500 to the other.
 You might need to track your 457 plan contributions to ensure that you don't contribute more than the limit if you work at two or more jobs or switch jobs in the middle of the year.

 It can be easiest to break the annual limit into equal dollar amounts per pay period if you plan to contribute the maximum allowed.
 This will allow you to save the same amount each pay period and it will be dollar-cost-averaging into your retirement investments.

 A unique feature of some 457 plans is the three-year rule.
 Normally, you would be able to make these extra contributions after age 50.
-But what if you plan to retire at age 52?
-The three-year rule allows you to make extra contributions three years before this time or beginning when you're 49.
+But if you plan to retire at age 52, for instance, the three-year rule allows you to make extra contributions three years before this time or beginning when you're 49.

 457 Plans Permit Designated Roth Accounts

 Employers have been permitted to offer designated Roth accounts inside their 457 deferred compensation plans since 2010.
 The Small Business Jobs Act of 2010 enabled employers to revise their plans to allow employees to place salary deferrals into a designated post-tax Roth account and to permit employees to convert their pre-tax savings into a post-tax Roth.

 Prior to this, 457 plans held only tax-deferred accounts.

 Contributing to 457 and 401(k) or 403(b) Plans